trolologuy/update-notifier/README.md

 ### Docker
 1. Install Docker
-2. Run either `docker-compose up` or `docker build -t update-notifier -f deploy/Dockerfile .` and `docker run -d --name notify update-notifier` if you want to use the Dockerfile directly.
+2. Run either `docker-compose up` or `docker build -t update-notifier -f deploy/Dockerfile .` and `docker run --rm -d --name notify update-notifier` if you want to use the Dockerfile directly.
+We are using the parameter `--rm` to auto-delete the container once it has sent the notification.

 __Important Note__: Since the content of the repo is copied into the container, everytime you modify one of the files you will have to rebuild the image and start a container using that freshly built image.